-We monitor our cash flows from operating activities and cash used for capital expenditures, as a key measure of our overall business performance, which enables us to analyze our financial performance without the effects of certain nor-cash items such as depreciation, amortization and stock-based compensation expenses.
-Additionally, operating cash flows take into account the impact of changes in deferred revenue, which reflects he receipt of cash payment for products before they are recognized as revenue, and unbilled accounts receivable, which reflects revenue that has been recognized that has yet to be invoiced to our customers.
-Our operating cash flows are significantly impacted by the timing of invoicing and collections of accounts receivable, the amount of annual bonus payments, as well as payments for payroll and other taxes.
-As a result, our operating cash flows fluctuate significantly on a quarterly and annual basis.
-Cash used in our operations were \$27.2 million and \$31.2 million for the three months ended October 31, 2018 and 2017, respectively.
-Additionally, cash used for capital expenditures was \$3.4 million and \$2.4 million for the three months ended October 31, 2018 and 2017, respectively.
-Our capital expenditures consisted of purchases of property and equipment, most of which was computer hardware, software, capitalized software development costs, and leasehold improvements.
+We monitor our free cash flow, as a key measure of our overall business performance, which enables us to analyze our financial performance without the effects of certain non-cash items such as depreciation, amortization and stock-based compensation expenses.
+Additionally, free cash flow takes into account the impact of changes in deferred revenue, which reflects the receipt of cash payment for products before they are recognized as revenue, and unbilled accounts receivable, which reflects revenue that has been recognized that has yet to be invoiced to our customers.
+Our net cash provided by (used in) operating activities is significantly impacted by the timing of invoicing and collections of accounts receivable, the timing and amount of annual bonus payments, as well as payroll and tax payments.
+Our capital expenditures consisted of purchases of property and equipment, most of which were computer hardware, software, capitalized software development costs, and leasehold improvements.
 For a further discussion of our operating cash flows, see "Liquidity and Capital Resources - Cash Flows."